julienchurch/EasyCanvas/README.md

     open -a 'Google Chrome' --args -allow-file-access-from-files

 I don't particularly recommend this.
-Instead, I prefer to run a simple python server:
+Instead, I prefer to run a simple Python server:

     cd examples
     python -m SimpleHTTPServer

-This will satisfy the same origin policy, allowing canvas access to the files in this repository.
+This will satisfy the same origin policy, allowing canvas access to the example files in this repository.

 ### Example